aajonusnet/aajonusnet/md/QNA/Q&A Of May 30, 2010.md

 Transcribed by Aajonus.net & Rawmeatgang

 A: Well I'll start it off by saying I'm homeless folks.
 I got kicked out of my Malibu place.
 That's a clinic, you know, rehab for wealthy people, and they decided they wanted to make some changes on the property.
 So they had to have a building inspector come over and approve the changes that they wanted to make.
 So the building inspector decided to inspect everything on the property.
 Came to my house and he said, there's no permit for this house, you've got to tear it down.
 So I just got notice on Tuesday.
 So everything is going into boxes.
 So I'm homeless.
 And they gave me until the 18th, but I'm leaving tomorrow for Thailand, so I had to pack up everything in five days.

-Do you have help?
-No, I don't want any help because I want to know where exactly everything is.
+Q: Do you have help?

+A: No, I don't want any help because I want to know where exactly everything is.
 Thank you.
 People did offer to help, but I can't afford it, I need to know where everything is.
 So I've been getting one hour of sleep a day.
 So, you know, they've offered me a, you know, I return September 23rd to no home.
 So they have some bungalows up near Canaan Doom Road, and one of them is a one bedroom, so they're going to give me that until mid-November.
 Because as soon as I get back, I'm only back a week, and then I go on my next tour here, I go to Aspen, then Sedona, Chicago, and then St. Louis.
 So I'll be gone that whole month, you know, of October.
 So I'll have just two weeks in November to look for a place.

 Q: You don't need a home.